-The 2022 season is generously sponsored by Don & Jennifer Holzworth.
-The Climate Speaker Series brings in leading experts from a variety of backgrounds to explore the ecological and societal impacts of climate change and the creative solutions needed to address humanity’s most pressing problem.
+The Climate Speaker Series is generously sponsored by Don & Jennifer Holzworth.
+The Climate Speaker Series brings in leading experts from a variety of backgrounds to explore the creative solutions needed to address humanity’s most pressing problem.

 How can we end the global plague of human-caused air pollution?

-New findings connecting air pollution, climate change, wildfires, energy & health
+New findings connecting air pollution, climate change, wildfires, energy, and health

 Hydrology, Science, and Policy of the Colorado River